 Bacon Cashew Brussel Sprouts.
 This recipe will get ’em eating their sprouts!
 A must have side dish for Thanksgiving or the Holidays!

 It seems at this time of year, everyone is looking for different side dishes for their holiday feast.
 Today we feature a great idea to dress up one of the most reviled of green vegetables, the dreaded brussel sprout.

 I have to confess that I was never a fan but I gobble these right up.
 We had these at dinner last night and even my 11 year old asked for seconds!!

-As a general rule, if these sorts of vegetables lose their intense green color and start to turn to dark green, then I refuse to eat them.
+As a general rule, if these sorts of vegetables lose their intense green colour and start to turn to dark green, then I refuse to eat them.
 It is a sure sign that they have been overcooked to practically inedible.

 I particularly like this recipe because I can pre-cook the brussel sprouts ahead of time, immediately immerse them in ice water to stop the cooking action and preserve their colour, then toss them in the garlic butter, bacon and cashews to finish them off immediately before serving.

 Like this Bacon Cashew Brussels Sprouts recipe?